 But the game they played was not fully solvable during the alpha test, for another thing they sought was the identity and nature of the little holes in the program that would have to be patched up before the beta test.
 One playtester found he was unable to pick up an artifact vital to the quest, for example, and minor troubles cropped up in combat and conversation.
 By this time, Garriott was wrapping up another of his tasks by delegating the monsters to their individual dungeons.
 Disaster almost struck the night of February 9, when he entered the main door of the office building.
 A five-pound steel plate fell six feet from the top of a door and smacked Garriott right on top of his head.
 Out of costume, he was not protected by helm nor crown, and awoke in a pool of blood.
-Rushed to the hospital, he was X-rayed, and since no concussion was found, returned home to work on the game there until it was complete (he worked at home, not because of the accident, but because he found he could focus on the project more intently there than at the office).
+Rushed to the hospital, he was X-rayed, and since no concussion was found, returned home to work on the game there until it was complete.
+(He worked at home, not because of the accident, but because he found he could focus on the project more intently there than at the office.)
 Soon he'd accomplished all the original work that would go into the game, a momentous event that occurred at 6:30 a.m., February 20, 1990.
 Garriott had beaten his personally imposed deadline by a week.

 To make sure it was actually solvable before the serious bug-hunt began, he'd been ready to go through it himself in a nonstop, 48-hour run-through of the game.
 But this time playtester Marc Shaefgen became the first person to solve Ultima VI later that same day.
 Other alpha testers helped guarantee that a player will be able to find all the clues and piece them together logically and reasonably-and without pounding his or her head against a brick wall for several days.
 After the final beta test, which tracked down every identifiable bug, Lord British pronounced the game ready to go and shipped it to an out-of-state outfit for duplication.
-(If it did ship in March, as scheduled, Ultima VI earned another record for Garriott and Origin as the first Ultima to ship on time-or even within a few months of its original shipping date.
-Ultima IV and V, for example, were both over six months late.)

 Garriott and his crew could finally stage one of the most legendary parts of each Ultima's development, the party that celebrates this occasion-and Garriott could finally shift out of "crunch mode" and shave that regal beard.
 The False Prophet complete, he looked back on the past two years and felt a sense of relief as much as one of satisfaction.
-For even with vision and insight and a party of programmers, writers and artists onboard, Garriott had often been forced to lean on the ship's wheel to brace himself as he steered the project through stormy waters and rocky reefs, at last emerging triumphant in his quest for the best Ultima ever-until he envisions the next one.
+For even with vision and insight and a party of programmers, writers, and artists onboard, Garriott had often been forced to lean on the ship's wheel to brace himself as he steered the project through stormy waters and rocky reefs, at last emerging triumphant in his quest for the best Ultima ever until he envisions the next one.
 For though Lord British mentioned it but once and then only in passing, somewhere in a top-secret room in ORIGIN's Austin offices, a lone programmer is at this moment hovering over a keyboard like a mage peering into a crystal ball, conjuring up more of the software tools with which Ultima VII will be fashioned.

-Part III
+PART III